Skopje International Airport: Early years

-The airport was built in 1928.
+An airport was built in 1928 near what is today a neighborhood called Aerodrom.
 The first commercial flights in Skopje were introduced in 1929 when the Yugoslav carrier Aeroput introduced a route linking the city with the capital, Belgrade.
 A year later, the route was extended to Thessaloniki and further to Athens in 1933.
 In 1935, Aeroput linked Skopje with Bitola and Niš, and also operated a longer international route linking Vienna and Thessaloniki through Zagreb, Belgrade and Skopje.

+After the occupation of the region by Bulgaria during World War II in Yugoslav Macedonia, a military airport was built in the city under the leadership of former IMRO revolutionary Konstantin Popatanasov.
+This airport near Aerodrom, was destroyed during the bombing of Bulgaria in World War II.